Legnica: The 20th century

 The city was only partly damaged in World War II.
-In June 1945 Legnica was briefly the capital of the Lower Silesian (Wrocław) Voivodship, after the administration was moved there from Trzebnica and before it was finally moved to Wrocław.
+Some 75% of industry and 15% of buildings were destroyed.
+In June 1945 Legnica was briefly the capital of the Lower Silesian District, after the administration was moved there from Trzebnica and before it was finally moved to Wrocław.
 In 1947, the Municipal Library was opened, in 1948 a piano factory was founded, and in the years 1951-1959 Poland's first copper smelter was built in Legnica.
 After 1965 most parts of the preserved old town with its town houses were demolished, the historical layout was abolished, and the city was rebuilt in modern form.

 From 1945 to 1990, during the Cold War, the headquarters of the Soviet forces in Poland, the so-called Northern Group of Forces, was located in the city.
 This fact had a strong influence on the life of the city.
 For much of the period, the city was divided into Polish and Soviet areas, with the latter closed to the public.
 These were first established in July 1945, when the Soviets forcibly ejected newly arrived Polish inhabitants from the parts of the city they wanted for their own use.
 The ejection was perceived by some as a particularly brutal action, and rumours circulated exaggerating its severity, though no evidence of anyone being killed in the course of it has come to light.
 In April 1946 city officials estimated that there were 16,700 Poles, 12,800 Germans, and 60,000 Soviets in Legnica.
+The last Soviet units left the city in 1993.

+The Polish anti-communist resistance was active in Legnica.
+Władysław Dybowski, former leader of the Kraków National Defense Brigade, a Polish resistance organization from World War II, has been appointed deputy mayor of the city.
+As deputy mayor, he established contacts with Soviet generals stationed in the city, and gathered intelligence on the Soviet army, which he then passed on to the Polish government-in-exile in London, before he was arrested in October 1946 and sentenced to death in June 1947.
+In the following years, the resistance remained active in Legnica, including the nationwide Home Army and Freedom and Independence Association, and seven local youth organizations.
 In October 1956, the largest anti-Soviet demonstrations in Lower Silesia took place in Legnica.
-The last Soviet units left the city in 1993.

 Between 1 June 1975 and 1998 Legnica was the capital of the Legnica Voivodeship.
 In 1992 the Roman Catholic Diocese of Legnica was established, Tadeusz Rybak became the first bishop of Legnica.
 New local newspapers and a radio station were founded in the 1990s.
 In 1997, Legnica was visited by Pope John Paul II.
 The city suffered in the 1997 Central European flood.